Mastering Non-Human Identity Lifecycles A CISO's Guide

 • it's about seeing the whole board, not just one piece.

-• According to cloud security alliance, you need a "multidisciplinary team" for a robust nhi security strategy.
+• According to the Cloud Security Alliance, you need a "multidisciplinary team" for a robust NHI security strategy.

 So, what's the path forward?
-By recognizing nhis are part of a larger ecosystem, implement strong lifecycle management and security controls, and adopting a holistic approach, you're on your way to more resilient cybersecurity defenses!
+By recognizing NHIs are part of a larger ecosystem, implementing strong lifecycle management and security controls, and adopting a holistic approach, you're on your way to more resilient cybersecurity defenses!
+CISOs must prioritize NHI management as a foundational element of their security strategy to protect against evolving threats.

 Lalit Choda